a strong wind moving 45-90 knots

 culled out by the people themselves, for their great abilities and love of their country, to represent the wisdom of the whole nation.

-a mentor in spiritual and philosophical topics who is renowned for profound wisdom
+a mentor in spiritual and philosophical topics

 I then descended to the Courts of justice, over which the judges, those venerable